shawnoster/whiskeyandcode/content/quotes.md

 _“Hit them in the throat!”_ - Shannon, 2021.08.29, in reference to watching a minor fracas in front of Lava Lounge

 –“Better to be thrown in a dark cell for daring to envision a better future than critiquing the failings of the now.”– - Future Quote

+_”You don’t have to read it to me.”
+“Well, that was a fun way to tell me not to talk” - Shannon, Shawn, 2021.09.02, while reading every dialogue bubble in “Caves of Quid”